ClemensElflein/xESC_YF_rev4-adapter/README.md

 #### Requirements

 * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) is the tool we need to flash via UART.
-But because we like to use it with our OpenMower's Raspberry-Pi, we need it in `aarch64` architecture. **BUT** ST's programmer tool for ARM CPU's isn't available *for* ARM CPU's/architectures!!<br>
+But because we like to use it with our OpenMower's Raspberry-Pi, we need it in `aarch64` architecture.
+Unfortunately (as well as unbelievable) ST's programmer tool for ARM CPU's isn't available *for* ARM CPU's/architectures!!<br>
-So we need to trick, and for this you need a non-arm Linux machine.<br>
+So we need to trick a little bit, and for this you need a non-arm Linux machine (x86_64).<br>
-  1. Download the `STM32CubePrg-Lin` package with (or to) a non-arm Linux machine
+  1. Download [STM32CubePrg-Lin](https://www.st.com/en/development-tools/stm32cubeprog.html) package with (or to) a x86_64 Linux machine
-  2. Unpack and install it on the non-arm Linux machine
+  2. Unpack and install it on the x86_64 Linux machine
   3. Pack (zip, tar, ...) the installed binaries from where you just installed them
   4. Copy that package to your Raspberry-Pi and unpack it to somewhere.
 I placed mine to /opt/STM32CubeProgrammer
-* [box64](https://github.com/ptitSeb/box64) to be able to run the STM32CubeProgrammer x86_64 binary with our aarch64 architecture.<br>
+* [box64](https://github.com/ptitSeb/box64) to be able to run the STM32CubeProgrammer's x86_64 binary with our aarch64 architecture.<br>
 Luckily they do have pre-build [Debian packages](https://github.com/ptitSeb/box64/blob/main/docs/COMPILE.md#debian-based-linux).
-Please follow that instruction.
+Please follow their instruction.

-Once *box64* got installed you should be able to start the STM32Programmer CLI i.e. via: `/opt/STM32CubeProgrammer/bin/STM32_Programmer_CLI`
+Once *box64* got installed, you should be able to start the STM32Programmer CLI i.e. via: `/opt/STM32CubeProgrammer/bin/STM32_Programmer_CLI`

 ### Flash